wilfredmulenga/MERNChallenge/README.md

 open a terminal and run Mongo Daemon and leave it running `mongod`

-then in the project folder
+to run the app in development mode
 `yarn dev`
+the project should open at [http://localhost:3000](http://localhost:3000)

+to run test
+`yarn test`